openminted/alvis-docker/guidelines.md

 Before going further, let's define the notion of plan into Alvis.
 A plan is a preconfigured receipt using Alvis elementary components in order to define a specific runable module.
 The modules are seen as workflows but in this OpenMinTeD context they are compatible OpenMinTeD modules.
 A plan here lets us adapt a Alvis component as a OpenMinTeD module by preparing the interface for its inputs, outputs and parameters.

-## Configuring an Alvis Plan to define a runnable module
+## Define a runnable module with an Alvis plan
 An alvis plan to define a module is a xml file with extension `.plan` that contains 3 parts : a reader part that configures the inputs, a writer part that configures the outputs, and the main part that specify the Alvis component to adapt as a OpenMinTeD module.

 The following plan adapt the Alvis component `WoSMig` as a OpenMinteD module. `WoSMig` do tokenization of text documents.
 The plan is composed of the elementary Alvis component `TextFileReader` to read text files, the elementary component `TabularExport` to export the results as tabular forms, and the module `WoSMig` doing the main tokenization task.
 The schema of the plan remains the same from a module to another, the things that change are the components.
 All components must be present into Alvis.
 Alvis has several typical reader and writer components, new ones can be implemented if required (for example to convert new formats).